Configure and use Sorts on your own | Fluid Attacks Help

 m gitlab:fluidattacks/universe@trunk /sorts --mode ci platform/path/to/repository

-At the moment, the CI mode can only be used on the GitLab platform.
+Note: At the moment, CI mode can only be used on the GitLab platform.

 Repository path

-The only argument that Sorts receives in both Repo and CI modes is the absolute path to your repository.
-This can be the path in your local machine or the path that each platform defines for the repository when running the CI/CD pipeline.
+Both Repo and CI modes require the absolute path to your repository.
+This can be a local path or the platform-specific path used in your CI/CD pipeline.

 Use the tool as a standalone app